How to Create a Scalable Link-Building Strategy

-The best way for you to come up with good ideas is to find somebody else’s infographics that already have worked to attract links.
+The best way to develop good ideas is to find somebody else’s infographics that have already worked to attract links.
 Then, use them in your client’s industry.
-You’ll get some ideas by sorting the Visual.ly community by Views.
-Then, just use Google to perform a reverse search on the image.
+For example, you’ll get some ideas by sorting the Visual.ly community by Views.
+Then, use Google to perform a reverse search on the image.

 Infographic Link Building

 Here’s where you should use Text Master for the instructions to write an article about your chosen subject.
 Then, use it as a template to create the infographic itself.
-The entire process should take no longer than about half an hour to write.
+The entire process should take about half an hour to write.

 Infographics can be made in lots of different ways.
 The most expensive would probably be in-house designers or 99 designs.
-But Upwork can find you a great designer for a decent price and you can use them over and over again whenever you need one.
+But Upwork can find you a great designer for a reasonable price, and you can use them repeatedly whenever you need one.

-Give the designer your template and the infographic can usually be done in just a few days.
-If you like, you can hire more than one designer to speed the process up.
+Give the designer your template; the infographic can usually be done in just a few days.
+Of course, you can hire more than one designer to speed the process up if you like.

 Outreach and Submission

-Nobody on earth is going to link to an infographic that they can’t see.
-To do this, you’ll need to create a quick and efficient outreach process.
+Nobody on earth will link to an infographic that they can’t see.
+So you’ll need to create a quick and efficient outreach process.
 This can be broken down into two targets: Low and High Value.

 Low-Value Targets are created by using Scrapebox to scrape emails from websites.
-Then, grab the emails from your URL list to come up with a big list of different websites that have matching emails.
-It’s basically a numbers game with a considerable number of the emails bouncing, so make sure you build a big list.
+Then, grab the emails from your URL list to develop a big list of websites with matching emails.
+It’s a numbers game with many emails bouncing, so build a big list.

-Next, use an outreach tool like Pitchbox to send out a feeler email.
-Find out if the responders would like to see the infographic, but don’t actually send them the link.
+Next, use an outreach tool like Pitchbox to send a feeler email.
+Find out if the responders want to see the infographic but don’t send them the link.

-When you get a response, use the Guestographic technique to offer them a guest post that would go along with the Infographic.
-Or you could just send them the link and hope they will post it.
-Pitchbox is nice because you can set a follow-up email if you don’t get a response with the first email.
+When you get a response, use the Guestographic technique to offer them a guest post along with the Infographic.
+Or you could send them the link and hope they will post it.
+Pitchbox is nice because you can set a follow-up email if you don’t respond to the first email.

-High-Value Targets are sites that you really want to receive links from, like CNN or The Huffington Post.
+High-Value Targets are sites you want to receive links from, like CNN or The Huffington Post.

-Don’t be rushed and take a little time to search for high-value websites.
+Don’t be rushed; take a little time searching for high-value websites.
 Look for those that have posted similar infographics recently.
 From those articles, get the first and last names of the authors and match them with the website using Find Any Email.

-After you have a large number of high-value targets, input them into Pitchbox and send a friendly email to say you loved the post that included the infographic and tell them that you can send them another one that would be perfect for their site.
+After you have many high-value targets, input them into Pitchbox and send a friendly email to say you loved the post that included the infographic and tell them you can send them another one that would be perfect for their site.

-By building links properly, you will be able to move the needle forward and accomplish your goal of having a successful SEO campaign.
+By building links properly, you can move the needle forward and accomplish your successful SEO campaign goal.

-Author Bio: Danielle Canstello is part of the content marketing team at Pyramid Analytics.
+Author Bio: Danielle Castello is part of the content marketing team at Pyramid Analytics.
 They provide enterprise-level analytics and business intelligence software.
-In her spare time, she writes around the web to spread her knowledge of marketing, business intelligence, and analytics industries.
+In addition, she writes around the web to spread her knowledge of marketing, business intelligence, and analytics industries in her spare time.